embulk/gradle-embulk-plugins/README.md

           type = "dummy"
       }
       ```
-    * If a dependency (or dependencies) needs to be duplicated intentionally, add `ignoreConflicts` here in the `embulkPlugin` task like below.
-It does not affect any deliverable although it shows to ignore the conflict(s) in the related warning message.
-      ```
-      embulkPlugin {
-          mainClass = "org.embulk.input.dummy.DummyInputPlugin"
-          category = "input"
-          type = "dummy"
-          ignoreConflicts = [
-              [ group: "javax.inject", module: "javax.inject" ],
-              ...
-          ]
-      }
-      ```
 11. Configure publishing the plugin JAR to the Maven repository where you want to upload.
     * The standard `jar` task is already reconfigured to generate a JAR ready as an Embulk plugin.
     * Note that `uploadArchives` with the `maven` plugin is no longer supported.